dolivetree/documentation/language/built-in-functions/functions-for-lists.md

 ==> [ 1, 2, 3, 4 ]
 ```

-> In Deci, every operation returns a new value.
+> In Decipad, every operation returns a new value.
 Here, `cat` returns a new list and leaves the arguments untouched.

 Or add an element to the beginning of a list: